mgarralda/hpc/openmp/readme.txt

 check_outputs.c:
 C program that compares two files; the output of the serial program and the output of parallel program.
 It presents a description of the results by showing if there are differences between them.
 First print if the results are the same or not and the improvement time.

-knapsack_DYN_serial.c:
-The initial program

-knapsack_DYN_PARAL.c:
-The parallelizable program with the pragma sentences